Rhode's Motor Lodge, Boone, NC

-Boone, North Carolina sits in the Appalachian Mountains.
+Boone, North Carolina, sits in the Appalachian Mountains.
 That’s appropriate since it is the home of Appalachian State University.
 When visiting the college and resort town, there are plenty of options for families and solo travelers to explore in terms of lodging.

-Located off Blowing Rock road, one of the main roads in the area, a small uphill climb into the parking lot takes you off the busy street into a quieter atmosphere with a great overlook of the mountains.
+Located off Blowing Rock Road, one of the main roads in the area, a small uphill climb into the parking lot takes you off the busy street into a quieter atmosphere with a great overlook of the mountains.

 Rhode’s Motor Lodge provides more than just a place to fall asleep

 Not everything was perfect, however.
-The rooms were cold and not because of the night air.
+The rooms were cold, not because of the night air.
 Concrete floors with an area rug under the bed made walking without socks nearly unbearable.
 In our room, a crack in the floor went from one side to the other.
 It wasn’t necessarily bad, but the aesthetic wasn’t pleasing.

 The hotel also doesn’t provide a breakfast option as many in the area do.
-That isn’t necessarily a bad thing considering most of the breakfast options are never really all that appealing.
+That isn’t necessarily a bad thing, considering most of the breakfast options are never really all that appealing.

-The restaurant on site is small with few tables, but it isn’t bar food.
-On certain days there are 1/2 off entrees and drink specials that are better than most hotels offer as well.
-The food was good and better than driving around and overspending on some of the areas other eateries.
+The restaurant on site is small with a few tables, but it isn’t bar food.
+On certain days, there are 1/2 off entrees and drink specials that are better than most hotels offer as well.
+The food was good and better than driving around and overspending on some of the area’s other eateries.
 The only downside was to take advantage of the 1/2 off specials, you have to eat in their dining area.
 You can’t take it back to your room.
 To me, that didn’t make much sense.

 Overall, the lodge is a nice option if you are not looking for major frills in your room.
 You will likely get a balcony that has a great view of the mountains and the free parking allows you to pull up right to your door.